tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Getting started with Amazon Lex is quite easy, it is just a four-step process.

-  1. Create a bot and configure it so it can understand user's goals/intent.
+  1. Create a bot and configure it so it can understand the user's goals/intent.

   2. Test the bot on the Amazon Lex console.
 Make sure it engages in conversation with the user.

   3. Publish the bot and create an alias.

-  4. Deploy the bot on a mobile application or a messaging platform such as Slack or Facebook Messenger.
+  4. Deploy the bot on a mobile application or a messaging platform such as Slack, Kik, or Facebook Messenger.

 Introduce the Amazon Lex jargon to students and comment that they will gain hands-on experience with these concepts in Today's class.

 * **Bot:** It's the core component of Amazon Lex.
 A bot performs automated tasks such as booking a hotel, making a wire transfer, or suggesting an investment portfolio.

-* **Intent:** Represents an action that the user wants to perform such as BookHotel, TransferMoney, or SuggestPortfolio.
+* **Intent:** Represents an action that the user wants to perform, such as BookHotel, TransferMoney, or SuggestPortfolio.
 A bot can have more than one intent.

 * **Utterances:** Speech or text phrases that trigger the intent.
 They refer to the dialog between the user and the boot.